dlu-ch/dlb/doc/usage.rst

 If you use Git for version control which does not support empty directories, add an empty regular file :file:`.dlbroot/o`.

-The lines marked with * show filesystem object only given as an example.
+The lines marked with * show filesystem objects only given as an example.

 **Before** first run of a dlb script: